Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Community member

-Complete list of documents
+Full list of documents

 ?

-From 2025: refusal without chance to supply documents
+From 2025: refusal without chance to supplement

-Main document package for the visa
+Primary document package for the visa

 • Passport